 If the listed troubleshooters can't solve the 'external hard drive not showing up' issue for you, especially when your external hard drive becomes RAW, reformatting is the last solution you can resort to.

-How to recover data from the unrecognized external hard drives?
+How to recover lost data from the unrecognized external hard drives?

 Here are some specifications about this free data recovery software: